marksands/MSSoundEngine/README.md

 	char* files[4] = { "gun1.wav", "gun2.wav", "bomb.wav", "theme.wav" };

-Instantiate a new AudioPlayer object.
+Instantiate a new Balto object.
 The constructor takes the char* array of files as its parameter along with the size of the array.

-	MediaPlayer *Player = new AudioPlayer( files, 4 );
+	MediaPlayer *Player = new Balto( files, 4 );

 Play the theme song.
 Optionally set the loop flag to true.